bonrita/extended_container/README.md

 For more information about service subscribers [read](https://symfony.com/doc/3.4/service_container/service_subscribers_locators.html)

 #### Use
-Tag the service with the tag: 'container.drupal_service_subscriber'
+Tag the service with the tag: **'container.drupal_service_subscriber'** instead of that one that mentioned in the symfony docs.

 ### Autowiring
 Improved greatly on the autowiring feature.
 Below is what was improved.